beenotung/oklab/README.md

 The Oklab color space is a perceptually uniform color space developed by Björn Ottosson.
 It attempts to fit the human visual system, offering a more accurate representation of color differences as perceived by humans.
 The space is designed in a way that similar colors are close together, making it easier to work with than more traditional color spaces like RGB.

+### Comparing Oklab to RGB

+3 illustrations (color gradients and colorful image) on the color channels of RGB and Lab can be seen in [./compare/README.md](./compare/README.md)

 ### Comparing Oklab to HSV

 (Source: https://bottosson.github.io/posts/oklab/)